JacobBumgarner/VesselVio/index.md

 </div>&nbsp;

 ## Using VesselVio
 In an attempt to tackel large learning-curves imposed by terminal-based analysis software, we built an open-source and stand-alone application for [Windows and MacOS](https://jacobbumgarner.github.io/VesselVio/Downloads.html).
-The app's user-interface allows for users to easily load datasets for analysis and visualization with specific parameters.
-The application can also be run from the terminal by following our step-by-step [installation and build instructions](https://jacobbumgarner.github.io/VesselVio/Build.html).
+The application interface allows for users to easily load datasets for analysis and visualization with specific parameters.
+If you're having trouble with the downloads, you can also build the application from your terminal by following our step-by-step [installation and build instructions](https://jacobbumgarner.github.io/VesselVio/Build.html).

 <p align="center">
  <img style="width: 48%; min-width: 300px;" alt="Analysis Page" src="https://user-images.githubusercontent.com/70919881/149365168-5822c405-bbdd-455a-a07a-f01c1afb05b8.png">